gupta298/real-estate/RENDER_DEPLOYMENT.md

 1. **Build Command (`npm run production:build`)**
    - Checks Node.js and npm versions
-   - Installs all dependencies for both server and client
+   - Installs all dependencies for both server and client using `npm install`
    - Builds the Next.js app as static files
    - Prepares the server for production